DenBeke/mailbear/README.md

 MailBear is an open source, self hosted forms backend.
 Just do a post request to API with some form data, and MailBear will make sure the submission is sent to you via mail!

+MailBear will always hide the email address of the recepient, since the forms are accessed by a unique key.

 ## Development